2. Whole team approach to offering patients a low-carbon inhaler device

 If you would like to speak about changing your inhaler prescription to a lower carbon footprint option, please contact reception to make an appointment.

-Please have a read of the information provided and write down any questions you may have.
 You will be contacted in the usual way for your asthma medication review, and at this time we can discuss a change in inhaler prescription with you if appropriate.

 [Practice name/ lead clinician]